 Gerard graduated from Erasmus University in Rotterdam in 1990.
 He was admitted to the Amsterdam Bar in 2000 and joined NautaDutilh laterally as a partner, heading the Arbitration Practice, on 1 September 2006.
 He obtained his PhD degree in 2008.

-Gerard is also Professor of Arbitration & Dispute Resolution at the Erasmus University in Rotterdam and Secretary-General at P.R.I.M.E.
-Finance, the global arbitration institute for the financial markets, and he is a member of the Advisory Board of the Netherlands Arbitration Institute and of the Arbitration Commission of the International Chamber of Commerce (ICC).
+Gerard is also Professor of Arbitration & Dispute Resolution at the Erasmus University in Rotterdam and he is the President of the Board of the Netherlands Arbitration Institute.
+Gerard is also a member of the Arbitration Commission of the International Chamber of Commerce (ICC).
 Gerard was individually ranked in Chambers and Partners’ Global Guide, editions 2004-2018.